vikicybr/Forward-EC2-logs-to-PAS/README.md

 ## Limitations

-- Only both flavors of AWS Linux AMI are supported in this solution
+- Only Amazon Linux 2 AMI is supported by this solution
 - Deployment of the lambdas solution must be done per region , only Linux servers spinning up in the same region will be updated by the solution.
 - Only Linux instances that are created with a keypair that is available in the keypair safe will be handled by the solution